C5T/Current/Karl/README.md

 A running Karl exposes a dashboard.
 Karl is also Claire: it is safe to run under `cron`, and it is friendly with continuous integration.

-Everything is stored in Yoda, with a REST-ful browsing API for viewing current configuration, scrapes, their results, alerts, pages, and mutes.
+Everything is stored in Current Storage, with a REST-ful browsing API for viewing current configuration, scrapes, their results, alerts, pages, and mutes.
 Mutes can be set, prolonged/shrinked, and unset via this API.

 `TODO(dkorolev): Discuss aggregation master-plan with Max.`